Sue: Is this the first time we’ve seen the words ‘Doctor Who and the...’ in the title?

 Sue: Is that what you fans do at conventions?
 You sit around making Doctor Who noises all night?

 Me: Not all night, no. By the way, what did you think of the convention?
 When you weren’t hiding in the restaurant, I mean.

 Sue: The food was terrible.
 The prawn starter was an Asda ready meal smothered in balsamic vinegar.
 It was awful.

 Me: Yes, but apart from that, what did you think?

-Sue: It was a lot more normal than I imagined it would be.
-A bit boring, really.
-I thought everyone would be dressed up.
-I did see the back of Peter Purves’ head at one point – not that I would have known if you hadn’t pointed it out to me – and I got to meet that nice Rob Shearman, which was nice.
-You never told me he was so nice.
+Sue: It was more normal than I expected.
+It was a bit boring, actually.
+I thought everyone would be dressed-up.
+I did see the back of Peter Purves’ head, though – not that I would have known it was Peter Purves’ head if you hadn’t pointed it out to me.
+And I got to meet Rob Shearman, too, which was nice.
+You never told me Rob Shearman was that nice, Neil.